List of EastEnders characters introduced in 2009: Dexter Mulholland

+Becca Swanson

-Becca SwansonBecca Swanson, played by Simone James, is a friend of Stacey Slater's (Lacey Turner) who Stacey meets when she is staying in a psychiatric hospital.
+Becca Swanson, played by Simone James, is a friend of Stacey Slater's (Lacey Turner) who Stacey meets when she is staying in a psychiatric hospital.
 When Stacey's mother Jean Slater (Gillian Wright) visits Stacey in hospital on 7 December 2009, Stacey is more interested in Becca.
 When Jean asks Stacey to come home for one day, Becca tries to convince her not to go.
 The next day, Stacey's boyfriend Bradley Branning (Charlie Clements) and Jean come to collect Stacey, and Becca and Stacey say an emotional goodbye.
 Stacey visits her on 19 January 2010 and Becca reveals she is coming out of hospital soon but will be living near Brent Cross, making it difficult for Stacey and Becca to see each other.
 Stacey later texts her, inviting her to stay in Albert Square.

 When she arrives, she wants to meet everyone that Stacey has told her about, including Max Branning (Jake Wood), Bradley's father who Stacey once had an affair with when she was previously married to Bradley.
 Later, Becca wants to take Stacey out but Bradley does not think she should be going out as she is pregnant.
 Becca asks Bradley if she is welcome there but he does not answer.
 In the pub, Becca tells Stacey the doctors thought it was too soon for her to come out and wonders if she should go back.
 She asks Stacey to call her a taxi.
 The next day, Stacey will not eat anything, so Bradley brings Becca back to stay and Stacey cheers up.
 Becca tells Bradley that Stacey has told her that Archie Mitchell (Larry Lamb) raped her, but Stacey assures Bradley that Becca does not know about the attack or that Bradley punched Archie on Christmas Day.
 Later, Stacey tells Becca not to say anything about Christmas or the baby.
 However, when Stacey tries out for a barmaid job, she goes to drink a cocktail and Becca reveals to everyone that Stacey is pregnant.
 The next day, Becca and Stacey look for jobs.
-Becca suggests opening a stall on the market, but Stacey says the market inspector, Mr. Lister (Nick Wilton), hates her.
-They ask Mr. Lister for a chance but he says no. Becca then steals a suit from the launderette and dresses up in it.
-Posing as 'Amanda Swanson' from Walford Council, Becca tells Mr. Lister that Stacey has lodged a complaint against him and makes legal threats.
-As she and Stacey work on their new stall, Mr. Lister tells Becca that her "sister" can stuff her human rights.
+Becca suggests opening a stall on the market, but Stacey says the market inspector, Mr Lister (Nick Wilton), hates her.
+They ask Mr Lister for a chance but he says no. Becca then steals a suit from the launderette and dresses up in it.
+Posing as 'Amanda Swanson' from Walford Council, Becca tells Mr Lister that Stacey has lodged a complaint against him and makes legal threats.
+As she and Stacey work on their new stall, Mr Lister tells Becca that her "sister" can stuff her human rights.